Nashville Fairgrounds: Sports Arena

 The Tennessee State Fairground Sports Arena is on the grounds of the Nashville Fairgrounds.
 It is also known by the nickname the TNA Asylum due to the venue hosting Total Nonstop Action Wrestling events for two years in the early 2000s.

 The building was constructed in 1922, by workers from South Dakota.
 The building was originally a flea market.
 It was operated throughout the 1960s and 1970s by promoter Nick Gulas as a professional wrestling venue.

 After taping their initial shows in the Von Braun Center in Huntsville, Alabama, then moving their next few to the Nashville Municipal Auditorium in Nashville, Tennessee, TNA moved their weekly pay-per-view events to the Tennessee State Fairgrounds Sports Arena in July 2002.
 The name "TNA Asylum" was first used during the ninth weekly pay-per-view by Ron Killings.
 The Asylum also served as the home of TNA Xplosion, TNA's weekly syndicated television show, from its inception until October 2004.

 After debuting TNA Impact!, which was taped at Soundstage 21 at Universal Studios Florida, TNA decided that they would eventually shut down their weekly pay-per-view operations in favor of switching to a monthly pay-per-view format.
 Shortly after, they held their final weekly pay-per-view event (on September 8, 2004) before permanently departing from the Asylum in favor of running their shows exclusively out of Universal Soundstage 21.

-Showtime All-Star Wrestling used the arena a couple times during the year of 2009, filming some of their television episodes at the Sports Arena.
+Showtime All-Star Wrestling used the arena a couple times during the year of 2009, taping some of their television episodes at the Sports Arena.

 On October 6, 2009 it was announced that the Nashville Mayor Karl Dean would be closing down the Tennessee State Fairgrounds at the end of June 2010.

 On November 12, 2010, TNA Wrestling returned to the Asylum for a one last live event, headlined by Jeff Hardy defending the TNA World Heavyweight Championship against D'Angelo Dinero, before the proposed demolition of the building.
 However, on January 18, 2011, the Nashville City Council voted to keep the arena open through 2012.
 The vote on a referendum issue on the ballot for the August 2011 Metro Nashville-Davidson County election made it much harder legally for the municipality either to dispose of or severely alter the operation of the Fairgrounds, and most of the facilities there remain in at least limited operation as of 2015.